 6. Government loans

-A final option for home improvement financing is government loans.
+Another option for home improvement financing is government loans.
 If you qualify for a government loan, you could save on the cost of interest and insurance.

 One type of government loan is a HUD Title 1 Property Improvement Loan.
 You can borrow up to $25,000 without having any equity in your home.
 This is a good option if you’ve recently purchased your home and need to make some upgrades.
-However, the money must go towards renovations that improve the livability of the home, and some upgrades may not qualify.
+However, the money must go toward renovations that improve the livability of the home, and some upgrades may not qualify.